 VRA is sensitive to sociocultural requirements relative to implementation of power projects, as required in the Land & Resettlement Policy Framework Document.
 Accordingly, the VRA subscribes fully to measures that will ensure environmental/social compliance of Funding Agencies as well as traditional requirements.
-The land owners and community leaders during the various stakeholder engagements advised that as part of their customs, certain rites ought to be performed before the projects commence and a list of items required made available to the VRA.
+The landowners and community leaders during the various stakeholder engagements advised that as part of their customs, certain rites ought to be performed before the projects commence and a list of items required made available to the VRA.
 VRA in February 2019 initiated the relevant pacification rites prior to project construction in order to ensure smooth project implementation.
-It must be noted that there might also be the need to make pacification rites for relocating the Kulbonuo Shrine belonging to the Bayoyire Community in Lawra prior to project construction.